shantanuchauhan/jkrause.io/_posts/2009-09-06-testing-states-of-skin-classes-in-flex-4-using-wsskinstatestester.md

     />
 {% endhighlight %}

+### Step two: Add all skins which have to be checked

 {% highlight actionscript linenos %}
-//
-// Step 2
-// Create and add an instance of a skin to WSSkinStatesTester. var skin: PanelSkin = new PanelSkin();
+// Add an instance of a skin to WSSkinStatesTester. var skin: PanelSkin = new PanelSkin();
 skin.width = 250;
 skin.height =250;